 Foodbank:

 Cllr Grigg took £105 worth of supplies from Kilve Stores to the Quantock Foodbank on Wednesday 13th January.
 This was money raised by the generosity of Kilve Parishioners and yet again Matt supplied them all at cost price.
-Matt is going to ask for monitory donations from parishioners and Cllr Grigg will (hopefully) use some Parish Council funds to supply Easter treats to those children who live in poverty in our area.
+Matt is going to ask for monitary donations from parishioners and Cllr Grigg will (hopefully) use some Parish Council funds to supply Easter treats to those children who live in poverty in our area.

 As of Monday 25th January, Matt has accrued over £200, yet again from the generosity of Kilve parishioners.
 Some of this will be used for food supplies for February (Cllr Grigg is awaiting orders from Marlene Mason (foodbank), the rest will be put towards Easter treats for the children as above.